palaeoware/revosim/revosim/docs_build/_sources/settingssimulation.rst.txt

 :Variable: This is the variable to which you would like to control using an image stack.
 :Load Images: Clicking this image loads a dialogue allowing you to load an image stack that controls the variable defined above, as described in the introduction to linkages.
 :Mode: This radio button defines the image mode for the stack controlling the variable.
-The modes are the same as used for the environment - see :ref:`Environment settings`.
+The modes are the same as used for the environment - see `Environment settings`_.
 :Interpolate images: As with the environment settings, this defines whether REvoSim interpolates between images.
 :Refresh rate: The update rate of the image stacks controlling variables does not need to be the same as e.g. the environmental refresh rate: this spin box defines how often (in iterations) the next image in the stack is loaded.